Mechanical Engineering Systems Bachelor of Science in Engineering Program

 - Establish themselves as problem solvers in the workplace through the practical application of engineering and systems knowledge and skills.

-- Function effectively in a professional environment by utilizing written and oral communication, teamwork, project management and leadership skills, and their ability to view their own work in a broader context.
+- Function effectively in a professional environment by utilizing written and oral communication, teamwork, project management, and leadership skills.

 - Continuously improve and expand their technical and professional skills through formal study, as well as through informal means.